Hikari (director): Career

 Hikari's first effort as a filmmaker came when she wrote, directed, and produced the short film Tsuyako (2011), which was shown at more than 100 film festivals around the world, and received 50 awards.
 She then wrote and directed the short film A Better Tomorrow (2013), which premiered at the 2013 Cannes Film Festival.
 She followed this by writing, directing, and producing the short film Where We Begin (2015), which premiered at the 2015 Tribeca Film Festival.

 She wrote, directed, and produced her feature film debut 37 Seconds (2019) to critical acclaim at the 2019 Berlin International Film Festival.
 In 2020, author Rainbow Rowell announced on Twitter that the film adaptation of her book Eleanor & Park would be directed by Hikari, though there have been no updates since.

 Hikari directed three episodes, including the pilot, of the Netflix comedy-drama series Beef (2023).
 She co-wrote (with Stephen Blahut) and directed the 2025 comedy-drama film Rental Family (2025), starring Brendan Fraser, Takehiro Hira, and Mari Yamamoto.

+In December 2025 Hikari was selected as an international jury member for the 76th Berlin International Film Festival.